 This page provides documentation and additional files to download for use with the LAMMPS Shell.
 The downloads are especially aimed at users that have installed LAMMPS on Windows 10 through the Microsoft Store, since those are lacking those files.

 These packages are executables containing a Nullsoft scriptable installer for Windows versions from Windows XP (SP2) to Windows 10 (theoretically, due to limited time and access currently only Windows 10 is tested).
-The packages are available for 32-bit and 64-bit Windows systems, with and without support for MPI (a link for a compatible MPI library installer is provided).
+The packages are available for 32-bit and 64-bit Windows systems, with and without support for MPI (a link for a compatible MPI library installer is provided) and with and without support for the PYTHON package (NOTE: the Python module, i.e. the option to import LAMMPS into Python scripts is always included).
 These packages also contain several PDF format files with the LAMMPS manual and associated documentation, most of the example inputs, bundled potential files, benchmark input and some tools.

 This page describes the tools used for and the process of building installer packages for Windows on Linux with the MinGW64 cross-compiler toolchain as bundled with Fedora Linux.